andrewDoing/azure-terraform-workspaces/README.md

 ### 1. Deploy the terraform-backend
 [Instructions](./terraform-backend/README.md) (located in the terraform-backend folder)

-### 2. Deploy the workspaced terraform-environment
+### 2. Deploy the terraform-environment in dev and prod workspaces
 [Instructions](./terraform-environment/README.md) (located in the terraform-environment folder)

 ## Workspaces illustrated in Portal